Logicify/mautic-advanced-templates-bundle/README.md

 {% END_TWIG_BLOCK %}
 ```

-### Example 3: Reusable code snipets
+### Example 3: Reusable code snippets

 It might happen you need similar blocks to be included into multiple emails.
-In this case it is good idea to improve
-maintainability and keep common pieces in one single place.
-The solution this bundle proposes is to leverage
-Dynamic Content entity and TWIG built-in function `include()`.
+In this case, it is a good idea to improve maintainability and keep common pieces in a single place.
+The solution this bundle offers is to leverage Dynamic Content entity and TWIG built-in function `include()`.

-Let's imaging the previous example but move template for rendering one single item in reusable snippet.
+Let's continue with the previous example but turn template for rendering a single item into a reusable snippet.

 1. Navigate to Components / Dynamic Content
 1. Create new entity with name `email-cart-item`.